Plants and Animals

 Sisyrinchium strictum Blue-eyed-grass

-Small loosely clustered forb of damp soil; stems very narrow (<2 mm), appearing branched near the top; flowers blue, borne on long stalks (>15 mm).
+Small loosely clustered forb of sandy soil; stems very narrow (<2 mm), appearing branched near the top; flowers blue, borne on long stalks (>15 mm).

 Status and Rank

 State Status: SC - Special Concern (rare or uncertain; not legally protected)

 State Rank: S2 - Imperiled

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.